KontorProtocol/Documentation/docs/introduction.md

 ### Primitives

-Sigil’s runtime provides a minimal set of primitives to keep the virtual machine simple and secure, encouraging userspace abstractions:
+Sigil's runtime provides a minimal set of primitives to keep the virtual machine simple and secure, encouraging userspace abstractions:

 1. **Signer Access**: Available only in `proc` contexts, allows access to the signer of the current transaction.
 2. **Cross-Contract Calls**: A function for calling other contracts, contributing to the gas expenditure of the transaction.